-We welcome feedback from you about your experiences volunteering with SISI and we will use this constructively to improve and enhance the volunteering experience we provide.
+We welcome feedback from you about your experiences volunteering with us - we will use this constructively to improve and enhance the volunteering experience we provide for you and others.

-At intervals throughout the project we will set up specific mechanisms to collect feedback from across our volunteer network, such as sending out surveys or conducting interviews, and we would encourage you to actively participate in these.
+Throughout the project, we collect feedback from across the volunteer network e.g. by sending out surveys or conducting interviews, and we would encourage you to participate in these.